Azure/azure-sdk-for-js/sdk/storage/storage-queue/README.md

 ## Authenticating with Azure Active Directory

-This library supports the use of [`@azure/identity`](https://www.npmjs.com/package/@azure/identity) which provides a variety of credential types that your application can use to authenticate users and services with Azure Queue Storage.
-For more information on how to use these credentials, read [Using @azure/identity with Microsoft Identity Platform](/documentation/using-azure-identity.md).
+This library supports the use of [`@azure/identity`](https://www.npmjs.com/package/@azure/identity) which provides a variety of credential types that your application can use to authenticate with Azure Active Directory.
+The [README for `@azure/identity`](/sdk/identity/identity/README.md) provides more details and samples to get you started.

 If you have [registered an application](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) with an Azure Active Directory tenant, you can [assign it to an RBAC role](https://docs.microsoft.com/azure/storage/common/storage-auth-aad) in your Azure Storage account.
 This enables you to use the `@azure/identity` library to authenticate with Azure Storage as shown in the [azureAdAuth.ts sample](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/storage/storage-queue/samples/typescript/azureAdAuth.ts).